arangodb/docs/3.9/programs-arangobench.md

 ## Display histogram

-Displaying the histogram of the tests run is switched off by default.
-To enable it, the flag `--histogram.generate` must be set to true.
+By default, displaying the histogram of a test run is switched off.
+To enable it, set the `--histogram.generate` flag to true.

 ## Troubleshooting